The use of halogen-free PCB

-Chlorine can not only be used as a flame retardant or protective coating for PVC wire but also a solvent for semiconductor development and cleaning computer chips.
+Chlorine can not only be used as a flame retardant or protective coating for PVC wire but also as a solvent for semiconductor development and cleaning computer chips.
 Similarly, Bromine can be used as a flame retardant to protect electrical components or to sterilize components.

 Halogen-free PCB design

-It should be noted that it is difficult to find a real halogen-free PCBs.
+It should be noted that it is difficult to find real halogen-free PCBs.
 There may be small amounts of halogens on the board or some compounds hidden in unexpected places.
 Following are examples.